Skip to article frontmatterSkip to article content

 The method of lines

 Our strategy in Black–Scholes equation was to discretize both the time and space derivatives using finite differences, then rearrange so that we could march the solution forward through time.
-It was partially effective, but as Demo 11.1.3 shows, not a sure thing, for reasons we look into starting in the next section.
+It was partially effective, but as Example 11.1.3 shows, not a sure thing, for reasons we look into starting in the next section.

 First, though, we want to look at a broader version of the discretization approach.
 To introduce ideas, let’s use the simpler heat equation, ut=uxxu_t = u_{xx}, as a model.
 Because boundaries always complicate things, we will start by doing the next best thing to having no boundaries at all: periodic end conditions.
 Specifically, we will solve the PDE over 0x<10\le x < 1 and require at all times that